![]() | ![]() |

-The River to River Cooperative Weed Management Area is hosting a research and management summit on the invasive Japanese stiltgrass (Microstegium vimineum) at Southern Illinois University in Carbondale, Illinois.
+The River to River Cooperative Weed Management Area hosted a research and management summit on the invasive Japanese stiltgrass (Microstegium vimineum) at Southern Illinois University in Carbondale, Illinois.
 August 11-12, 2010

 Microstegium vimineum: George Ainslie’s Discovery and What It Means to Us